 (b) Resource Entities that are seeking to modify a generator or storage device that is connected to the ERCOT Transmission Grid by:

-(i) Upgrading the summer or winter Seasonal Net Max Sustainable Rating by ten MW or greater within a single year;
+(i) Upgrading the summer or winter Seasonal Net Max Sustainable Rating from that shown in the latest Resource Registration data by ten MW or greater within a single year;

-(ii) Change the inverter, wind turbine generator, or power converter associated with a facility of ten MW or greater, unless the replacement is in-kind; or
+(ii) Change the inverter, turbine, generator, or power converter associated with a facility of ten MW or greater, unless the replacement is in-kind; or

 (iii) Changing or adding a Point of Interconnection (POI) to a facility of ten MW or greater.

 (2) Interconnection requirements for Settlement Only Distribution Generators (SODGs) and on-site Distributed Generation (DG) that are either (a) one MW or less and not registered with ERCOT or (b) greater than one MW and registered with the PUCT as a self-generator are not subject to this Section 5 but are addressed in P.U.C.
 Subst.
 R. 25.211, Interconnection of On-Site Distributed Generation (DG), and P.U.C.
 Subst.
 R. 25.212, Technical Requirements for Interconnection and Parallel Operation of On-Site Distributed Generation.

+(3) Resource Entities making changes to any Generation Resource or Settlement Only Generator (SOG) of ten MW or greater should consult ERCOT to determine applicability to the requirements of this Section 5, Generation Resource Interconnection or Change Request.

 5.2.1 Generation Interconnection or Change Request Application